FIRST—HOW TO ENTER

 2. Submit your design entries online in the “My Submisssions” area.
 No physical submissions are necessary in Spark Concept.
 You may enter as many pieces as you would like, but only one design or series per entry.

 Where the Upload form asks for Designer or Team Leader name, you may want to emphasize the whole team.
 In that case, write “Design Team” in those fields.
 Then, put all your team members into space on the form provided for additional team members.
 If you are a Spark Winner or Finalist, we will be happy to list all team members in subsequent materials and certificates, after the competition closes.

 3. Make payment at your registration page.
 If you need a different payment method, contact us >HERE.
 After initial registration, log in to your registration page, where you’ll see the option to enter your payment information via credit card.
 If you are from the USA and time allows, you may pay by check.
 In that case, please notify us to expect it.
 Overseas entrants may also wish to make payments via Paypal or bank wire (with a small service charge)–please inquire with us for details.
 After receiving payment, your status will be marked as “paid and approved.”

 4. Entrants will initially upload at least three (1 MB maximum size each) images of their work for Phase 1.
 They should be 8 inches (200mm) in height or more.
 The images may be portrait or landscape.
 They must be a JPG file.
 All files should be RGB.
 At least one of the images must be completely free of any text, call-out lines, boxes or blurbs, and ideally, float on a white background.
-We recommend that the first photo you upload is a rectangle that is roughly in the proportions of 182 by 150, because that is the box size used in the Entry Gallery, and other shapes can distort.
+We recommend that the first photo you upload is a horizontal rectangle, because that is the box used in the Entry Gallery, and other shapes can distort.
 The remaining photos can be of any shape.